Anthracite Filter Media Overview

 - Anthracite can be used in place of filter sand in applications sensitive to silica.

 - An “anthracite cap” (anthracite which is loaded on top of the greensand) is often used in greensand applications to capture iron and manganese precipitates.
+Form more information about the anthracite cap listen to this podcast – Is Greensand Green

 - Graded anthracite is often used as a sub-fill for industrial softeners and filters.
 It is not recommended for granular activated carbon (GAC) filters if carbon reactivation is planned.